 I used to have this grand expectation of having passion all the time.
 This was not only exhausting but it was unrealistic.
 Yes, chemistry and sex are obviously important but I don’t spend my entire day trying to reenact scenes from romance novels any longer.

 Valuing me, being emotionally/relationally ambitious, matching your words with your actions (character and integrity), loyalty….
 THAT stuff gets me going now.
 It’s much easier to work on ramping up the more superficial aspects than taking on the impossible task of trying to change a sh*tty person out of being who they are.

 Looking back, most of the “passion” that I felt with certain guys came from the drama, mixed signals, and never knowing where I stood with them.
 It made me feel alive and I realized that I was more comfortable in a dynamic of unknown and having to perform because I grew up around a lot of chaos.

 If you took away all of the good looks (that change/fade with time), it’s really just sex with someone that doesn’t care to know your worth or get to know you.
 Most of the time I created the “passion” in my own imagination.
 I created the story in my head.
 I inflated the f*ck out of these guys, put them on a pedestal, and my value came from extracting validation that they were only capable of giving a drop of.
 It then became a game of how I could keep this poor but “passionate” relationship afloat.

 I’m not saying to discard passion, keep it on the table of course.
 Just don’t overvalue it and most importantly, don’t discard yourself.

 Take it from me and my mistakes: You won’t find true passion and joy by doing the same thing you’ve been doing.

 Become passionate about and like yourself first.
-It will not only fix the “must find passionate relationship now” dialogue in your head, telling you passion equals pain and confusion, but it will allow you to get passionate about other aspects of your life.
+It will not only fix the “must find a passionate relationship now” dialogue in your head, telling you passion equals pain and confusion, but it will allow you to get passionate about other aspects of your life.